Stay and Spend Scheme Tax Credits

 But not all spend is eligible – and there are a few hoops to jump through.
 Listed below are the main eligibility criteria you need to know.

-- Purchases of overnight accommodation or sit-down meals from the 1st October to the end of the year will qualify to a tax credit of 20% of the cost.
+- Purchases of overnight accommodation or sit-down meals from the 1st October 2020 to to the 30th April 2021 will qualify to a tax credit of 20% of the cost in the year expenses occurred.

-- The tax credit will only be effective if you have paid income tax in 2020.
+- The tax credit will only be effective if you have paid income tax in 2020 and 2021.

 - The spend must be with a service provider that has registered with Revenue – see lists of registered providers here